tevador/RandomJS/doc/generator.md

 * The program begins with definitions of helper functions, constants and variables.
 The order of these helper definitions is pseudo-random (a helper function is attached to the scope upon being first referenced from the main code).
 * The number of global variables is generated at random from a specified interval.
 * Each program prints its global variables in random order.
 * The global scope has no statements apart variable definitions and output.
 Other statements are restricted inside functions.

-## Variables
-All variables in the program are block scoped using the [let or const declaration](http://www.ecma-international.org/ecma-262/6.0/#sec-let-and-const-declarations) (unlike [var declarations](http://www.ecma-international.org/ecma-262/6.0/#sec-variable-statement) which are function scoped).
-Constant variables are generated with specified probability.

-The names of variables follow simple alphabetical order: first variable in a given scope is *a*, second is *b*, third *c*, etc. After *z*, the sequence continues with *aa*, *ab*, *ac*, etc. Function arguments and variables declared in a for-loop follow the same naming rules.
-Because all variables are block scoped, the program can have many variables with the same name in different lexical scopes.

-Constants and loop counters are never assigned to.
-Additionally, assignment is forbidden for variables that are initialized with a FunctionExpression.
-This is done to limit the amount of dead code (functions that can never be called because the reference has been lost).

 ## Helper functions and variables